 The attestations in section 95975(c)(1), 95975(c)(2), and 95975(c)(3) must be provided to an Offset Project Registry with the listing information, if being listed with an Offset Project Registry, or to ARB if being listed with ARB.

 Offset Project Listing Information Requirements.
-Before an offset project is publicly listed for an initial or renewed crediting period the Offset Project Operator or Authorized Project Designee must provide the listing information in the most recent version of a Compliance Offset Protocol for that offset project type as set forth in and incorporated by reference:
+Before an offset project is publicly listed for an initial crediting period the Offset Project Operator or Authorized Project Designee must provide the listing information in the most recent version of a Compliance Offset Protocol for that offset project type as set forth in section 95973(a)(2)(C).

-Compliance Offset Protocol Ozone Depleting Substances Projects, November 14, 2014;

-Compliance Offset Protocol Livestock Projects, November 14, 2014;

-Compliance Offset Protocol Urban Forest Projects, October 20, 2011;

-Compliance Offset Protocol U.S. Forest Projects, June 25, 2015;

-Compliance Offset Protocol Mine Methane Capture Projects, April 25, 2014; and

-Compliance Offset Protocol Rice Cultivation Projects, June 25, 2015.

 Review of Offset Project Listing Information.
-ARB and/or the Offset Project Registry will review the offset project listing information submitted pursuant to section 95975(e) for completeness.
+CARB or the Offset Project Registry will review the offset project listing information submitted pursuant to section 95975(e) for completeness.
+CARB or the Offset Project Registry are not required to review the project listing information for accuracy but shall request revisions for any inaccuracies discovered during its review for completeness.
+CARB or the Offset Project Registry shall not approve listing a project until the Offset Project Operator or Authorized Project Designee provides complete information and any requested revisions for any discovered inaccuracies.

 Notice of Completeness for Offset Project Listing Information.
-The Offset Project Operator or Authorized Project Designee will be notified after review by ARB or the Offset Project Registry, within 30 calendar days of receiving the complete and accurate listing information, that the offset project may be listed.
-If ARB or the Offset Project Registry determine that the information submitted pursuant to section 95975(e) is incomplete or that a denial of the listing information is required, ARB or the Offset Project Registry will notify the Offset Project Operator or Authorized Project Designee of this determination within 30 calendar days of receiving the listing information from the Offset Project Operator or Authorized Project Designee.
+The Offset Project Operator or Authorized Project Designee will be notified after review by CARB or the Offset Project Registry, within 30 calendar days of receiving complete and, where applicable, revised listing information, that the offset project may be listed.
+If CARB or the Offset Project Registry determine that the information submitted pursuant to section 95975(e) is incomplete or that a denial of the listing information is required, CARB or the Offset Project Registry will notify the Offset Project Operator or Authorized Project Designee of this determination within 30 calendar days of receiving the listing information from the Offset Project Operator or Authorized Project Designee.
+CARB or the Offset Project Registry shall not approve a listing until the Offset Project Operator and, if applicable, Authorized Project Designee have registered with CARB pursuant to section 95830 and met all voluntarily associated entity registration requirements of section 95814.

 Timing for Offset Project Listing in an Initial Crediting Period.
 The Offset Project Operator or Authorized Project Designee must submit the information in section 95975(e) to ARB or an Offset Project Registry no later than the date at which the Offset Project Operator or Authorized Project Designee submits its required Offset Project Data Report for its first Reporting Period under a Compliance Offset Protocol to ARB or an Offset Project Registry pursuant to section 95976.
 The Offset Project Operator or Authorized Project Designee must submit the listing information in section 95975(e) to ARB or an Offset Project Registry no later than one year after Offset Project Commencement, or no later than one year after meeting the requirements of section 95975(l), whichever is later.
 If the Offset Project Operator or Authorized Project Designee does not submit the listing information in section 95975(e) for the offset project to ARB or an Offset Project Registry within one year of Offset Project Commencement, or within one year of meeting the requirements of section 95975(l), whichever is later, it will be ineligible to be listed under a Compliance Offset Protocol and will not be issued registry offset credits and ARB offset credits pursuant to sections 95980 and 95981.